 Can acupuncture aid fertility?

-- For women, it is claimed that needles inserted into the relevant pressure points can boost blood flow to the ovaries and uterus as well as restoring the body’s natural hormonal balances and therefore the menstrual cycle, therefore making conception much more likely to occur.
+- For women, it is claimed that needles inserted into the relevant pressure points can boost blood flow to the ovaries and uterus.
+Another effect is restoring the body’s natural hormonal balances and therefore the menstrual cycle, hence making conception much more likely to occur.